-Research identifies risk factors associated with progression of glaucomaMay 9th, 2011 in Diseases, Conditions, Syndromes
+Research identifies risk factors associated with progression of glaucomaMay 9, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 Elevated pressure inside the eye, cornea thinning, and visual field loss are all markers that glaucoma may progress, according to a report in the May issue of Archives of Ophthalmology.